MicrosoftDocs/learn/learn-pr/azure/cna-stream-iot-data/includes/3-exercise-set-up-azure-iot-central.md

    :::image type="content" source="../media/3-iot-raspberrypi-1-view-raw-data.png" alt-text="Screenshot of the raspberrypi-1 device telemetry in the IoT Central application window.":::

-1. In the IoT Central Application portal, in the vertical menu on the left side, select **Analytics**.
+1. In the IoT Central Application portal, in the vertical menu, select **Analytics**.
 1. On the **Analytics** page, in the **Device group** drop-down list, select the **Raspberry Pi - All devices** entry, in the **Telemetry** drop-down list, select **Temperature**, in the **Group by** drop-down list, select **Device ID**, and then select **Analyze**.
 1. On the **Analytics** page, next to the **Timeframe** label, select the calendar icon, adjust the **Start** and **End** timestamp to align with the telemetry collection window, and then select **Save**.